 This role also allowed him to be close to the outdoor industry, where he was a regular at events such as Moab Easter Jeep Safari, Jeep Jamboree, Off-Road Expo and King of the Hammers.
 Jon played a big part in creating incentive programs with Tread Lightly! that increase Tread Lightly!’s base of individual members.
 In addition to Jon’s career that brought him closer to the outdoor industry, his hobbies include activities that get him into the mountains to ski or camp.
 He enjoys spending time on the slopes or in the woods with his family.

-Prior to recently becoming the Senior Director of Digital Aftermarket Advertising for Source Interlink Media, Jeff was the Group Publisher of SIM’s five off-road truck & 4×4 magazines for several years.
-He is a 15 year employee of SIM, the largest publisher of niche-interest magazines, websites & events in USA.
-SIM’s brands are predominantly automotive with 60+ magazines & websites covering the auto, truck and motorcycle enthusiast markets.
+Prior to becoming Senior Director of Digital Media Advertising for The Enthusiast Network, Jeff was the Group Publisher of TEN’s five 4×4 & Jeep 4×4 magazines.
+He is a 19 veteran of TEN, the largest publisher of niche-interest magazines, websites & events in USA.
+TEN’s brands are predominantly automotive with 50+ magazines & websites covering the auto & truck media markets.

-Jeff’s love for off-roading and the industry that supports it started back in 1985 with the purchase of his first 4×4.
-Jeff has been actively off-roading ever since and is keenly aware of the challenges that face its future.
-In addition, he has a deep love & appreciation for proper use of the environment and broadcasts it at every opportunity.
-Jeff joined Tread Lightly!’s board of directors in 2006 in an effort to help broadcast its message across SIM’s appropriate titles and help Tread Lightly! develop market-appropriate media campaigns.
-SIM publishes approximately $500,000 worth of no-charge PSA and promotional advertising for Tread Lightly! annually.
+Jeff’s passion for the outdoors & off-roading spans 25+ years and he is keenly aware of the challenges facing its future.
+He has a deep love & appreciation for proper use of the environment and broadcasts it at every opportunity.
+Jeff joined the Tread Lightly! board of directors in 2006 in an effort to help broadcast its message and help Tread Lightly! develop market-appropriate media campaigns and grow membership.
+TEN supports Tread Lightly! with a substantial supply of PSA ads annually.

 Chief, Conservation and Recreation